Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-2-configuring-zero-trust-access.md

 ---
-title: "Building your own Home Server - Part 2: Configuring Zero Trust Access to your server"
+title: "Building your own Home Server - Part 2: Configuring Zero Trust Access to your Server"
 date: 2023-10-24
 synopsis: Connect to and access applications on your server without ever exposing any ports or opening your network to the internet
 cover: ./pt-2/cover.jpg
 ---

+> More in this series:<br>[Part 1: Setting up the Network](https://www.shivanshbakshi.dev/blog/home-server/pt-1-setting-up-the-network/)<br>[💾 Part 2: Configuring Zero Trust Access to your Server 💾](https://www.shivanshbakshi.dev/blog/home-server/pt-2-configuring-zero-trust-access/)

 ## Introduction